arfied/gomd-inertia/docs/event-sourcing-and-cqrs-foundation.md

 Eloquent models.
 It provides a clear, testable template for implementing other commands and events (e.g. order creation, payment processing, commission calculation) in later iterations.

+## Bridging to the existing User model

+The application layer provides a small service to bridge the existing `User` Eloquent model into the event-sourced patient domain:

+- **`App\Application\Patient\PatientEnrollmentService`**
+  - Depends on the in-memory `CommandBus`.
+  - Exposes a single method `enroll(User $user, array $metadata = []): void`.
+  - Internally creates an `EnrollPatient` command with a freshly generated patient UUID and the given user's ID, then dispatches it through the `CommandBus`.

+This allows controllers, jobs, or existing onboarding flows to start emitting `PatientEnrolled` events for real users without changing the underlying `users` table or existing models.
+Over time, additional projectors can consume these patient events to build dedicated patient read models or dashboards.